Kappad

-Kappad, or Kappakadavu locally, is a beach and village near Koyilandy, in the Kozhikode district, Kerala, India.
+Kappad (Note: or Kappakadavu locally, /ml/) is a beach and village near Koyilandy, in the Kozhikode district, Kerala, India.

 "No one has tried to clear that misconception [that Vasco da Gama landed at Kappad].
 The government has even installed a memorial stone at the Kappad beach.
 Actually [Vasco da] Gama landed at Panthalayini (Koyilandy) in the [Kozhikode] district because there was a port there and Kozhikode did not have one.
 It does not have a port even now."